pinely-international/tama/docs/docs/learn/guides/view-transitions.md

 }
 ```

-> Proton invokes `document.startViewTransition` with `document` as the context, so you can pass the method reference without manually binding it.
+> Tama invokes `document.startViewTransition` with `document` as the context, so you can pass the method reference without manually binding it.

 The returned `ViewTransition` promises (`ready`, `finished`, `updateCallbackDone`, `committed` and `done`) are awaited before the queue settles.
-This allows the transition to finish fully before Proton exposes the next view.
+This allows the transition to finish fully before Tama exposes the next view.

 ## Bulk updates